What is Montessori?

 - Lower Elementary classroom = children 6-9 years

 - Upper Elementary classroom = children 9-12 years

 When does the school year begin and end?

-Parkside generally begins the last week in August and ends the first week in June.
+Parkside’s school year generally runs from the middle of August through the end of May.
 We try to follow the Austin Independent School District calendar.
 Please refer to our calendar for more information.

 Do Montessori children transfer harmoniously into schools with other methods of educating?